Tend perennial crops and food forests as a permaculture apprentice

 What to Expect:

-Permaculture Installation and Plant Care
+Permaculture Plant Care and Organic Gardening

-This permaculture apprenticeship is all about learning by doing.
+This permaculture apprenticeship is all about learning by doing

-Throughout the season, you’ll be guided by folks who have deep experience with growing perennials in this area for a long while.
-Tasks you’ll learn and do together include:
+Throughout the season, you’ll be guided by folks who have been growing in this area for a long while.

 Get into the rhythms of the seasons!